 KPLO, South Korea’s first Moon mission

-The lunar orbiter will launch South Korea’s deep space ambitions.
+The lunar orbiter launched South Korea’s deep space ambitions.

 On August 5, 2022 (KST), a SpaceX Falcon 9 rocket launched the Korea Pathfinder Lunar Orbiter, or KPLO, to the Moon.
 On December 17, KPLO successfully entered lunar orbit, making it South Korea’s first such spacecraft.
-With KPLO, South Korea forays into planetary exploration, begins its ambitious lunar exploration program, and finds a collaborator in NASA.
-Equipped with four indigenously built instruments and a NASA-provided camera, KPLO will show us new views of the Moon’s surface and help us plan future missions there, including landing humans on its poles.
+With KPLO, South Korea has forayed into planetary exploration, begun its lunar exploration program, and found a collaborator in NASA.
+Equipped with 4 indigenously built instruments and a NASA-provided camera, KPLO will show us new views of the Moon’s surface and help us plan future missions there, including landing humans on its poles.

 How will KPLO study the Moon?

-KPLO was launched on a ballistic lunar trajectory, which will allow it to reach the Moon in a fuel-efficient manner over four months.
-After entering a roughly 100-kilometer circular lunar orbit, KPLO will study the Moon for at least a year with its five scientific instruments starting in January 2023.
+KPLO was launched on a ballistic lunar trajectory, which allowed it to reach the Moon in a fuel-efficient manner over four months.
+After entering a roughly 100-kilometer circular lunar orbit, KPLO will study the Moon for at least a year with its 5 scientific instruments starting in January 2023.